splash-media-co/server/README.md

 ---

+# ARCHIVED DUE TO @RealLordPenguin SHUTTING DOWN SPLASH!

 # Splash Server Documentation
 ## Overview

-The Splash server is a backend system responsible for handling various commands from clients, such as posting messages, authentication, retrieving posts, and account creation.
-This document provides comprehensive documentation for each supported command, including usage instructions, parameters, examples, and potential errors.
+This was the backend system responsible for handling various commands from clients, such as posting messages, authentication, retrieving posts, and account creation.
+This document provides comprehensive documentation for each supported command, including usage instructions, parameters, examples, and potential errors for Splash.

 > [!WARNING]
-> This server is still in development.
-Expect breaking changes, bugs, and lots of unstable stuff.
+> This server was still in development when Splash was still in production.
+Expect bugs and lots of unstable stuff.

 ## Commands